 What is your net worth?

-If you asked me that question 2 years ago, I’d have thought you’re crazy.
+If you asked me that question 5 years ago, I’d have thought you were crazy.
 Broke people don’t have a net worth, right?

 What is an asset?
 A resource that you own.
 Something useful or financially valuable.

-A liability is what you owe.
-Such as debt.
+Liability is what you owe, such as debt.

 Simply, your net worth is what you own minus what you owe.